A Style Anatomy of the On-Screen Mean Girl.

 If words are not your strong point, clothing has got your back.
-A tailored suit or polished heel says so much about a person without them needing to open their mouths.
-That is why first impressions are so vital.
-Nothing says status better than someone who can waltz into any room and instantly look like they have their shit together.
+A tailored suit or polished heel says so much about a person without them needing to say a thing.
+That is why first impressions are so important.
+Nothing says status better than someone who can waltz into any room and instantly look like they have their life put together.

 Who could sum up the power of clothing any better than the on-screen mean girl?
 Also known as the queen bee or the alpha bitch, this popular media trope - most commonly found in American pop culture - recognises that appearances play a crucial part in maintaining power.